How Virto Commerce Can Help with eCommerce integration

 In previous posts, we discussed the landscape of e-commerce apps integration and defined the most valued issues on the way.
 Today we talk on more positive things and on how Virto Commerce could help retail and supplier companies with these integration projects.

-, for the assembly of digital information used in the catalog, where the points of integration and interaction with real-time services are, where we give customers and personnel access to the website and where they interact with the business functions.
+We will show how Virto Commerce solves integration problems and supports a wide range of e-commerce applications.
+We have already pointed out that it is necessary to determine the responsibility between various apps to build a well-functioning e-commerce system.
+Make clear which app is responsible for the catalog, for the assembly of digital information used in the catalog, where the points of integration and interaction with real-time services are, where we give customers and personnel access to the website and where they interact with the business functions.

 We believe Virto Commerce can be such an interaction point for the customers and data consolidation needed to build a perfect digital catalog and UI/UX — all these things to get customers to work with e-commerce at their convenience.
 These include browsing the catalog, switching to various personalized offers, completing an order, subsequent processing and aggregation of data from different systems according to the status of the order.